Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Norrie Cox Charlie DeVore Jim Klippert

-musicians from the Minneapolis-St. Paul area who were part of the house band for Garrison Keillor’s Prairie
+from the Minneapolis-St. Paul area who were part of the house band for Garrison Keillor’s Prairie Home

-Home Companion: Charley Devore, cornet, Bill Evans, string bass; and Doggie Berg, drums.
-They also
+Companion: Charley Devore, cornet, Bill Evans, string bass; and Doggie Berg, drums.
+They also were core

-were core members of the Hall Brothers Jazz Band at the Emporium of Jazz in Mendota, MN.
-Charlie and
+members of the Hall Brothers Jazz Band at the Emporium of Jazz in Mendota, MN.
+Charlie and Doggie have

-Doggie have the distinction of integrating a Black band in New Orleans around 1960.
-They were promptly
+the distinction of integrating a Black band in New Orleans around 1960.
+They were promptly arrested and

 The Stompers banjo player was Mike Carrell.
 He became ill in 2000, and eventually died of cancer.